unparalleled-js/docs-1/docs/connectors/s3/trigger-new-file.md

 # Amazon S3 trigger - New file
 Triggers when a new file is added in a selected bucket/folder in Amazon S3.

 Checks selected folder for new file once every poll interval.
-The poll interval can be 10 mins or 5 mins, depending on your plan.
-Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) to find out more.
 The output includes the file’s metadata and file contents.
 The file contents is returned as a [streaming object](/features/file-streaming.md) and can handle unlimited file size.

 Note that in Amazon S3, when a file is renamed, it is considered a new file.
 When a file is uploaded and overwrites an existing file with the same name, it is considered an updated file but not a new file.